 That’s why I’m intent on advocating more innovative lifestyle business models and systems for implementing and running them: so that more wellness entrepreneurs can succeed.
 So that more creative collisions can occur.
 So that more wellness entrepreneurs, therapists and practitioners can find their first customer, their first hire, their first $10X month.

 I’m intent on helping humanity by spreading wellness companies everywhere.
 And I want to do it in a kinder, more inclusive, and more cooperative than competitive way.
 This is not dog-eat-dog.
 It is a happy pack of kindred souls finding a path for ourselves and others to tread.
 Together we will all go further.
 Alone you might go faster.
 But it won’t be as much fun, nor as fruitful.

-If you want to walk fast, walk alone.
-If you want to walk far, walk together. – African Proverb
+If you want to go fast.
+Go alone.
+If you want to go far.
+Go together. – African Proverb

 My name is pronounced Dee Dee – it’s a nickname, and yes, it’s a funny story. 😂

 My passion is guiding solo practitioners through their Rainmaker Initiation Journey.
 So they can spread their healthy vibes, and build a bank balance that makes them do the happy dance.
 (And have the family asking if what they do to make money so easily is legal.)

 I firmly believe that we don’t have to live in a dog-eat-dog world and that in fact, when the dogs learn to work together, they can accomplish much more than any of them could on their own.